-According to Articles 25 and 26 of the Norwegian Constitution, the competence of the Government is limited in certain areas in which the Government needs the approval of the Parliament.
+According to Articles 25 and 26 of the Norwegian Constitution, the Government's legal competence is limited when deciding certain issues.
+These decisions require the Parliament's consent to be valid.

 Paramilitary/Security forces:

 Norway has no paramilitary or security forces.